mindspore-ai/docs/docs/federated/docs/source_en/java_api_flparameter.md

 - Return value

-    The value is of the Boolean type.
+    The value is of the boolean type.
 The value true indicates that the client sends requests to a random server address within a specified range.
 The value false indicates that the client sends a request to a fixed server address.

 ## setUseElb